• Skip to main content

 What is Pesto Aioli?

-It stretches your basil, adds nutrition, and those little green jars are like frozen gold in the middle of winter!
+This stretches your basil, adds nutrition, and those little green jars are like frozen gold in the middle of winter!
 Use them as pizza sauce, or try my Pesto Alfredo Pasta!

+So what is Pesto Aioli?
 Aioli is just fancy for mayo, usually homemade mayo made with raw egg and oil, and can be flavored many ways.
-We're skipping that here, and instead making homemade pesto and just mixing a bit with store-bought mayo for our BLT sauce.
-If you've ever frozen pesto in ice cube trays, this is the perfect way to use up a couple cubes and make this pesto aioli sandwich year-round!
+We're skipping that here, and instead making homemade pesto and just mixing a bit of it with store-bought mayo for our BLT aioli sauce.

 A bowl of pesto aioli for BLT's and 3 extra small jars of pesto to freeze.